A set of frequently asked questions about ISBs or this blog. For more on myself, see About Me.

 Who plans the route and operates the buses?

-Generally, planning is done by the NUS Office of Campus Amenities, while the operations are contracted to ComfortDelGro Bus.
-Complaints and feedback can be directed to NUSSU or to OCA.
+Generally, planning is done by the NUS Campus Services team, while the operations are contracted to ComfortDelGro Bus.
+Complaints and feedback can be directed to NUSSU or to CS.

 How long do our bus uncles usually serve?